Comprehensive geriatric assessment: Rationale

-Two thirds of older people have two or more long-term medical problems.
+Two thirds of older people have two or more long-term medical problems (multimorbidity).
 This makes determining the cause of any deterioration more difficult, and thus deciding the best treatment plan is also challenging, since it depends on accurately diagnosing the underlying medical problem.
 CGA is a systematic approach to identifying the problems that are limiting a person's ability to thrive and make the most of their life, in order to try to remedy as many of the problems as possible.
 The aim is to maximize quality of life.